 \end{enumerate}

-That these assumptions are valid follows from Lemma \ref{lem:conditions}.
-Before we prove it, we proceed with the algorithm with those assumptions.
+That these assumptions are valid through every iteration of $i$ follows from Lemma \ref{lem:conditions}.
+Before we prove the lemma, we proceed with the algorithm with those assumptions.

 \begin{itemize} \item[If $C=1$:] Let $-x$ be the rightmost edge in $-u_i'$.
-There is an edge $x'$ in $C'_{\sigma}$ above in $u'_{i-1}$ and another edge $x''$ below it in $u'_{i+1}$.
-Both of these edges are to the right of $-x$.
-There are only a few cases for the edges in $C^u_{i}$ to the right of $-x$, but whose ends on $U_i$ and $U_{i+1}$ are not to the right of both $x'$ and $x''$, respectively.
-They are shown as dashed edges in the following figure.
+There is an edge $x'$ in $C'_{\sigma}$ above in $u'_{i-1}$ and another edge $x''$ below it in $u'_{i+1}$, both to the right of $-x$.
+There are only a few possibilities for the edges in $C^u_{i}$ on which $\sigma$ chooses the $-$-resolution (shown in red) to the right of $-x$, whose ends on $U_i$ and $U_{i+1}$ are not to the right of both $x'$ and $x''$, respectively.
+They are shown as slanted dashed edges in Figure \ref{fig:skeinHcomb1}.

-Let $-p$ be the midpoint of $-x$ and $-p'$ be the midpoint between $U^{i}$ and $U^{i+1}$ immediately to the right of both $x'$ and $x''$ and to the left of any crossings in $C^u_{i}$ on which $\sigma$ chooses the $B$-resolution to the right of both $x'$ and $x''$.
-Either we can draw an arc from the left of $-p$ to $-p'$ that only has 2 intersections with $x_{\sigma}$, see Figure \ref{fig:skeinHcomb2}, or, there are two choices for the existence of an edge $y$ in either $C^u_{i+1}$ or $C^u_{i-1}$.
+Let $-p$ be the midpoint of $-x$ and $-p'$ be a point between $U^{i}$ and $U^{i+1}$ immediately to the right of both $x'$ and $x''$ and to the left of any crossings in $C^u_{i}$ on which $\sigma$ chooses the $-$-resolution to the right of both $x'$ and $x''$.
+Either we can draw an arc from the left of $-p$ to $-p'$ that only has 2 intersections with $x^n_{\sigma}$, see Figure \ref{fig:skeinHcomb2}, or, there are two choices for the existence of a red edge $y$ in either $C^u_{i+1}$ or $C^u_{i-1}$.
 This is shown in Figure \ref{fig:skeinHcomb3}.

 Without loss of generality we will just assume that it is in $C^u_{i-1}$ where we have the edge $y$, and we consider the rightmost such edge.
 Now we consider $-x_1$ which is the nearest edge in $u'_{i-1}$ to the left of $y$.
-Let $p_1$ be the midpoint of $-x_1$ and $p'_1$ be the point between $y$ and the nearest edge $z_1=x'$ in $u'_{i-1}$ to the right of $y$.
+Let $-p_1$ be the midpoint of $-x_1$ and $-p'_1$ be the point between $y$ and the nearest edge $-z_1=x'$ in $u'_{i-1}$ to the right of $y$.
 Again, we see if we can draw an arc from the left of $p_1$ to $p'_1$ that only has 2 intersections with $U_{i-1}$.
-If not, there exists another $y_1$ which obstructs this.
+If not, there exists another red edge $y_1$ which obstructs this.
 We repeat the same steps with $y_1$ to obtain a necessarily finite sequence of edges $y, y_1, \ldots, y_m$.
-For $y_m$ we draw an arc from $p_m$ to $p'_m$ that has only 4 intersections with $x_{\sigma}$ (including the intersection with $-x_m$), then we connect $p'_j$ with $p'_{j-1}$ for each $j$ with an arc that is parallel to the rest of $y$'s and to the left of the $z_j$'s, see Figure \ref{fig:skeinHcomb4} below.
+For $y_m$ we draw an arc from the left of $-p_m$ to $-p'_m$ that has only 2 intersections with $x^n_{\sigma}$.
+Then, we connect $-p'_j$ with $-p'_{j-1}$ for each $j$ with an arc that is parallel to the rest of $y_j$'s and to the left of the $-z_j$'s, see Figure \ref{fig:skeinHcomb4} below.